Introduction to the AAPB

 Girls in Sports, Vegetable Soup | New York State Education Department (NYSED) | ~60 mins per episode (1978)

-Day 03: Native American Programs
+Native American Programming

 We would like to share digitized collections of Native American produced public radio and television programs.
 These programs document and share the experiences of individuals who identify with the tribes and First Nations of the Americas, sharing their experience through documentaries, event coverage, commentary programs, and local meetings.

-- Vision Maker Media Documentaries Special Collection includes 40 documentary films featuring Native voices from Native producers, created between 1982 and 2012.
+Vision Maker Media Documentaries Special Collection includes 40 documentary films featuring Native voices from Native producers, created between 1982 and 2012.
 These films, created by independent Native producers and broadcast on PBS, inspire people to look at the world through Indigenous eyes and encourage youth to embrace their rich culture as part of their identity.

 The films document the people, society and culture of Native tribes including, but not limited to, the Navajo (Dine), Lakota, Choctaw and various other tribes.
 Topics include art, music, language and many others.